Louisiana pine snake

+Recovery efforts to counter extirpation resulted in around 300 snakes having been reintroduced into the wild.
+In 2018 the snake was added to the List of Endangered and Threatened Wildlife.
+A species-specific rule on 27 February 2020, means interfering with the species could result in criminal charges.

 Taxonomy and etymology

 The species was first described by Olive Griffith Stull in 1929 as a subspecies of P. melanoleucus.
 In 1940, the Louisiana pine snake was promoted to the rank of species in another of Stull's articles.
 Its scientific name honors Alexander Grant Ruthven, the late herpetologist of the University of Michigan Museum of Zoology.